kutty023/PSUP/README.md

 # Problem statements were prepared by kalvium community

-There are n number of programs solved on different topics and concepts

 # Problem solving using programming
 Problem solving using programming involves breaking down a complex problem into smaller, more manageable pieces, and then using a programming language to develop a solution.
 ## How can this be done?